lferst/ScalaGithubTwitter/README.md

 # Scala Github/Twitter Search

-Personal Project used to learn how to deal with Scala
+Personal Project used to learn how to deal with Scala.
+It searches for projects on GitHub, then for each project found, it look up Twitter for tweets that mention it and finally as an output print a summary of each project with a short list of recent tweets, in JSON format

 ## Getting Started